platyplus/health-oss/devops.md

 Traefik can be used as an HTTP reverse proxy and load balancer, and goes along with Docker and Docker swarm pretty well, as it supports annotations, meaning there is no need to change Traefik's configuration when endpoint services change, as service-specific rules are defined together with each Docker service.

 ### Ngnix

+Nginx is a web server that is often used for the distribution of static files, but also for its load balancer, reverse proxy and cache capabilities.
+It is usually chosen for its excellent performance, but its advanced configuration requires some learning time.

 ## Containers